alavrouk/minecraft-server/README.md

 Jarfile can be changed to different versions as long as it is named "server.jar". \
 World can be changed to your preferred world by swapping the "world" file.\
 \
-Run the following commands in order to build and run the server.\
+Run the setup .sh script (./setup.sh) in order to start the server
-\
-sudo docker build -t YOURUSERNAME/minecraft-server .\
-sudo docker run -d -p 25565:25565 --name minecraft-server YOURUSERNAME/minecraft-server